A Midsummer Night's Dream Resources

 Henry Fuseli, the master of the nightmare painting, depicts a fanciful and at once eerie Titania and Bottom, circa 1790.

 A clean, accurate copy of A Midsummer Night's Dream.

-Book 4 of Ovid's Metamorphoses (Ovid started the project around 2 A.D.) contains the Story of Pyramus and Thisbe, which is the source of the Mechanicals' play.
+Book 4 of Ovid's Metamorphoses (Ovid started the project around 2 C.E.) contains the story of Pyramus and Thisbe, which is the source of the Mechanicals' play.

 This is the literary source for Bottom's transformation.
 Keep it real by reading a 1566 English translation here.
 (This is an edition Shakespeare's original audience would have had access to.)